apache/hudi/website/docs/sql_dml.md

 ```

 :::note
 - `hoodie.spark.sql.insert.into.operation` will determine how records ingested via spark-sql INSERT INTO will be treated.
-Possible values are "bulk_insert", "insert"
+Possible values are:
-  and "upsert".
-If "bulk_insert" is chosen, hudi writes incoming records as is without any automatic small file management.
+  - "bulk_insert": Here, Hudi writes incoming records as is without any automatic small file management.
-  When "insert" is chosen, hudi inserts the new incoming records and also does small file management.
+  - "insert": Here, Hudi inserts the new incoming records and also does small file management.
-  When "upsert" is used, hudi takes upsert flow, where incoming batch will be de-duped before ingest and also merged with previous versions of the record in storage.
+  - "upsert": Here, Hudi takes upsert flow, where incoming batch will be de-duped before ingest and also merged with previous versions of the record in storage.

   For a table without any precombine key set, "insert" is chosen as the default value for this config.
 For a table with precombine key set,
   "upsert" is chosen as the default value for this config.
 - From 0.14.0, `hoodie.sql.bulk.insert.enable` and `hoodie.sql.insert.mode` are depecrated.
 Users are expected to use `hoodie.spark.sql.insert.into.operation` instead.